jyblackshaw/Grin-Interpreter/README.md

 2. Ensure Python 3.x is installed on your system.
 3. Open the project in an appropriate IDE (e.g., PyCharm).
 4. Run the `project3.py` script to initiate the interpreter.

-## Contribution Guidelines

-Contributions to the Grin interpreter are welcome!
-Refer to the CONTRIBUTING.md file for guidelines on contributing to the project.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.